-- SVNE-34 Support local businesses that are unique to Snoqualmie Valley/NE King County, including those that provide economic vitality and tourism, through such actions as opportunities for technical assistance, marketing, and visibility needs, and in collaboration with the Snoqualmie Tribe, Valley cities, and local organizations. - SVNE-35 Support outdoor recreation, agritourism, and environmentally sustainable tourism that encourages local employment and protects the environment, natural resources, and working resource lands, by partnering with Indian tribes, land management agencies, Cities in the Rural Area, community-based associations, area residents, and farmers. - SVNE-36 Support the experience of visitors at Snoqualmie Pass by encouraging additional facilities and services such as recreation, dining, educational experiences, and parking support, while balancing environmental protection, in coordination with Kittitas County, Washington State Department of Transportation, the ski area, land management agencies, and community-based organizations. - Focus non-resource economic uses in the existing commercial areas in Fall City, Snoqualmie Pass, Preston Rural Neighborhood Commercial Center, Preston Industrial Area, Baring, and Timberlane Village, serving the local rural communities at a size and scale appropriate for the rural area. - SVNE-38 Support the economic viability of farms in the Snoqualmie Valley Agricultural Production District with appropriately scaled agritourism, through the support of strategies such as farmers markets, farm stays, farm stands, additional retail opportunities for the sale of locally grown and/or produced farm products, and marketing of the Valley as an environmentally sustainable agritourism destination. - SVNE-39 Support the Fall City community in diversifying its local economy as an agritourism hub for products created and/or grown in the Snoqualmie Valley Agricultural Production District. - SVNE-40 Consider the movement of freight from agriculture and forest-based industries within the subarea in planning, to ensure the viability of those industries.
+- SVNE-29 Support local businesses that are unique to Snoqualmie Valley/NE King County, through such actions as technical assistance. - SVNE-30 Support outdoor recreation and tourism that encourages local employment and protects the environment, natural resources, and working resource lands, by partnering with land management agencies, cities in the Rural Area, community-based associations, and area residents. - SVNE-31 Support the experience of visitors at Snoqualmie Pass through coordination with Kittitas County, Washington State Department of Transportation, the ski area, land management agencies, and community-based organizations, while balancing environmental protection. - SVNE-32 Focus economic uses in the existing commercial areas in Fall City, Snoqualmie Pass, Preston, Baring, and Timberlane Village and in the existing Preston Industrial Area, serving the local rural communities at a size and scale appropriate for the rural area. - SVNE-33 Support the economic viability of farms in the Snoqualmie Valley Agricultural Production District with appropriately scaled agritourism, through the support of strategies such as farmers markets, farm stays, farm stands, additional retail opportunities for the sale of locally grown and produced farm products, and marketing of the Valley as an agritourism destination. - SVNE-34 Support the Fall City community in diversifying its local economy as an agritourism hub for products created and grown in the Snoqualmie Valley Agricultural Production District.